hslatman/apip-http-cache/README.md

 * Look into cache refresh
 * Look into integration with API Platform using PurgerInterface
+* What about pagination?
+Currently the full cache is purged; sounds reasonable to do, though.
+* What about warming up the request cache?
+In theory, we do know what the cached item should look like, but it might Vary...
 * Add UserContext and handling thereof in the cache
 * Add some custom commands for managing the HttpCache
 * Extend documentation with general HttpCache usage server as well as client side